peteroupc/peteroupc.github.io/randomfunc.md

 All the random number methods presented on this page assume the existence of an underlying RNG.

 This page does not describe the nature of the underlying RNG (e.g., whether that RNG is a deterministic RNG or some other kind, or how that RNG is implemented at a low level), and in general, the methods presented in this document do not assume any particular quality of the underlying RNG.
-Moreover, in general, this page does not make recommendations on which RNGs are suitable for which applications;  I have written about this in [another document](https://peteroupc.github.io/random.html).
+Moreover, in general, this page does not make recommendations on which underlying RNGs are suitable for which applications.
+In general, security, performance, quality, and other considerations will determine what underlying RNG to use in a particular application; I have written more on RNG recommendations in [another document](https://peteroupc.github.io/random.html).

 This methods described in this document can be categorized as follows:
 - Methods to generate uniformly distributed random numbers from an underlying RNG (such as the [core method, `RNDINT(N)`](#Core_Random_Generation_Method)).